emicklei/recall/README.md

 By default, a Recaller will recover from a panic and writes an Error message with stack information, before returning an error with the panic message.
 You can disable panic recovery using `WithPanicRecovery(false)`.

+### Environment

+On initialization, the package will inspect the environment variable `RECALL_ENABLED` which can be used to disable log collection for each invocation of `Call` ; the function argument is called directly.

 ### Other work

 A different approach in both capturing and visualising logging is offered by the [Nanny](https://github.com/emicklei/nanny) package.